CameronD17/blog/README.md

 # [blog.camerondoyle.co.uk] (http://blog.camerondoyle.co.uk)

-blogcamerondoyle.co.uk is my personal blog, updated sporadically whenever I remember.
-It is linked closely to my [main site](http://camerondoyle.co.uk).
+blog.camerondoyle.co.uk is my personal blog, updated sporadically whenever I remember, although I do try to post at least twice a month.
+It started life as an offshoot of my [main site](http://camerondoyle.co.uk) although it has been redesigned since then.

-The site is generated using [Jekyll](http://jekyllrb.com), and the design is based on my main site, developed from the [Start Bootstrap](http://startbootstrap.com/) [Grayscale](http://startbootstrap.com/template-overviews/grayscale/) template.
+The site is generated using [Jekyll](http://jekyllrb.com), and built on the [Bootstrap](http://getbootstrap.com/) framework.

 ## Bugs / Issues